Consensys/gridplus-sale/README.md

 1. block.number > end block
 2. The msg.value, when added to the contract balance, exceeds the cap
 3. Address is in the pre-sale
-4. The spot price has not been set
+4. The cap has not been set
 ```

 If none of these conditions are met, the contributor will trigger the following actions: